studiomolga/PLANDSCAPES_2015/README.md

 1) <strong>FOR MAC OS:</strong> install <strong>mosquitto</strong> on <strong>only ONE</strong> of the minimac, follow this: https://subscription.packtpub.com/book/application-development/9781787287815/1/ch01lvl1sec12/installing-a-mosquitto-broker-on-macos.
 (you might need to install a <strong>homebrew</strong> https://brew.sh/ for this - and be patient!
 It takes time)

-2) make sure <strong>mosquitto</strong> starts automatically - if not - make sure you start it on each computer in each terminal with this line:
+2) make sure <strong>mosquitto</strong> starts automatically - if not - make sure you start it on the main computer (the one with the ip address 198.168.1.1 in each terminal with this line:

 /usr/local/sbin/mosquitto -c /usr/local/etc/mosquitto/mosquitto.conf

-3) Set up local network - every one of this mac shall get a static IP address for each of minimacs: 192.168.1.1 (for the one with runninh mosquitto), 192.168.1.4 and 192.168.1.5
+3) Set up local network - every one of this mac shall get a static IP address for each of minimacs: (MAIN) 192.168.1.1 (for the one with runninh mosquitto), 192.168.1.4 and 192.168.1.5

 4) Router / gateway for all of them shall be 192.168.1.1 (as the first mac on which the mosquitto is running), netmask shall be 255.255.255.0